Get Started →

 Many Market Factors Still Benefit Sellers, Not Buyers

 The media narrative about the current housing market is bleaker than reality.
-Home prices dropped slightly during the winter, yes – but that’s a trend we’ve seen every year.
-Home prices are still rising slightly overall in year-over-year comparisons that take seasonality into account.
+Home prices dropped slightly during the winter, yes—but that’s a trend we’ve seen every year.
+Home prices are projected to remain relatively stable this year, with the potential to drop very slightly.

-The mortgage rate has dropped from its peak in November.
-That’s good news for buyers – their money can buy more house.
+The mortgage rate has dropped from its peak in October.
+That’s good news for buyers—their money can buy more house.
 It’s also good news for sellers, who will benefit from a greater number of eligible buyers.

 The initial rise in mortgage rate contributed to a market slowdown.
 Buyers hated seeing rates 5% or higher after seeing their friends and neighbors get 3%.
-Now that people have adjusted to the new normal (which is still relatively low by historical standards), the interest rate may present less of a psychological hurdle to get over.
+Now that people have adjusted to the new normal, the interest rate may present less of a psychological hurdle to get over.

-Inventory is up, which means buyers have more options – and less pressure to buy right away.
-However, it’s far below what would be considered a balanced market or a buyer’s market.
-The current national rate is 2.9 months of inventory; most economists agree that 5-6 months inventory is a balanced market.
+Inventory is up, which means buyers have more options—and less pressure to buy right away.
+However, it’s still below what would be considered a balanced market or a buyer’s market.
+The current national rate is 3.5 months of inventory; most economists agree that 5-6 months inventory is a balanced market.

 The High of 2021/22 Shouldn’t be Your Benchmark

-If you’re hoping for your property to appreciate another 10%, for example, you should keep in mind that property appreciates at an average rate of 4% per year – and this year is expected to be under that.
-If this is the case, are you comfortable waiting another two years – and maybe more – to sell your home?
+If you’re hoping for your property to appreciate another 10%, for example, you should keep in mind that property appreciates at an average rate of 4% per year—and this year is expected to be under that.
+If this is the case, are you comfortable waiting another few years—and maybe more—to sell your home?

 You also need to weigh that against the unknowns of the future market.

-And when it comes to mortgage rates, here’s what Houwzer covered in Is It a Good Idea to Buy a House in 2023?:
+And when it comes to mortgage rates, here’s what we covered in Is 2024 a Good Year to Buy?:

 Is There Value to Waiting?